ES2Spring2019-ComputinginEngineering/final-project-the-coding-simpletons/README.md

 ## Instructions

-Running the code in the main file will produce an additional window on your screen with several buttons on it.
-Clicking the different buttons will produce data relevant to the button title in the environment you are running the code in (we used Spyder).
-This relevant data is the weather report.
+1. **Run the code in the main file.** This will produce an additional window on your screen with several buttons on it.

+2. **Click the different buttons to access different weather forecast data.** Each button produces data relevant to its title in the environment you are running the code in (we used Spyder).

-Pressing the 'Finished' button will discontinue the code, but may leave the window open with a color wheel of death.
+3. **Press the 'Finished' button.** This will discontinue the code, but may leave the window open with a color wheel of death.
 Not to worry, simply running the code once more allows one to use the weather report (although it will open a new window).

+4. To view the information relevant to the report you may uncomment the large block quote in the main file and comment the presentation line.
+Running the code again, will produce this information.

 **Note**: The window does not always appear in an obvious location.
 It should appear in the center of the screen and may hide behind any other windows you have open on your screen.
 You can also find it in your toolbar (if on a mac), by clicking on the white paper file named 'python'.